Witiko/expltools/README.md

 To ignore them in just some of your expl3 code, you may use TeX comments.

 For example, a comment `% noqa` will ignore any issues on the current line.
-As another example, a comment `% noqa: w100, S204` will ignore the file-wide warning W100 and also the warning S204 on the current line.
+As another example, a comment `% noqa: w100, S` will ignore the file-wide warning W100 and also all style warnings on the current line.

 A list of all currently supported issues is available [here][10].